hmcts/goldenpath-platops/README.md

 ## Section 1 - Virtual Networks

-Checkout [goldenpath-platops](link) repo, change directory into the `labs-azure-resource` folder and follow the below steps in order 🙂
+Checkout [goldenpath-platops](link) repo, cd into the labs-azure-resource folder

 ### Step 1
 Run the following commands to confirm you are in the right repository